 5. Kueh Pie Tee and Popiah

-Kueh Pie Tee or Koay Pai Ti, a Peranakan snack popular in Malaysia and Singapore.
-In Singapore, this is usually only served during the festive celebration and family gatherings.
+Kueh Pie Tee or Koay Pai Ti, is a Peranakan snack popular in Malaysia and Singapore.
+In Singapore, this is usually only served during festive celebrations and family gatherings.
 Koay Pai Tee is often served with popiah since their ingredient is basically the same – bamboo shoots, thinly sliced veggies, and prawns.

 6. Oyster Omelette

 Oyster Omelette is yet another dish that became popular in Malaysia and Singapore through Teochew influences.
-There are many styles of cooking Oyster Omelette, but in Penang, the omelette is usually served soft, thick and not overcooked – Just the way I like it!
+There are many styles of cooking Oyster Omelette, but in Penang, the omelet is usually served soft, thick, and not overcooked – Just the way I like it!

 Otak-Otak is a snack made of fish paste and spices that is steamed inside a banana leaf.
 If I have to describe the texture, I would say it resembles tofu or steamed eggs.
 It’s a popular snack in Indonesia too, although the Otak-Otak I am used to is slightly different than the ones found in Malaysia and Singapore.
 In Singapore, this is also referred to as “Otah”.